ToG-Bench: Task-Oriented Spatio-Temporal Grounding in Egocentric Videos: Experiments

 \paragraph{Performance on Tasks with Different Object Counts.} Table \ref{tab:performance_by_object_count} evaluates model performance across tasks requiring grounding of one, two, or three or more objects.
-Performance consistently degrades as object count increases, but the nature of this degradation reveals deeper limitations.
-GPT-5 maintains relatively high task accuracy (75.00\% for 3+ objects), but its T-m\_vIoU drops from 32.06\% to 28.17\%, suggesting it identifies the correct object set but fails to localize each accurately.
-Gemini 2.5 Pro shows superior robustness, achieving 29.52\% T-m\_vIoU on 3+ object tasks, only slightly below its single-object performance (41.18\%), indicating a more structured representation of multi-object interactions.
-In contrast, open-source models collapse rapidly.
-Qwen3-VL-8B's T-Acc drops from 83.40\% to 29.03\%, with spatial performance remaining below 11\% throughout.
-This sharp decline demonstrates that current MLLMs lack mechanisms to jointly localize and disambiguate multiple task-relevant objects under egocentric interaction, a critical requirement for real-world embodied reasoning.
+Proprietary models such as GPT-5 and Gemini 2.5 Pro show a consistent performance decline as complexity increases, although they maintain relatively high task accuracy compared to open-source alternatives.
+For instance, GPT-5 and Gemini 2.5 Pro achieve 75.00\% and 60.48\% T-Acc respectively in complex 3+ object scenarios.
+However, their spatial grounding precision (T-m\_vIoU) drops significantly, indicating that while these models identify the correct set of objects, they struggle to localize each entity precisely under multi-object interactions.
+Conversely, open-source models collapse rapidly, as evidenced by Qwen3-VL-8B whose T-Acc plunges from 83.40\% to 29.03\%.
+This sharp decline underscores a critical lack of mechanisms to jointly localize and disambiguate multiple task-relevant objects under dynamic egocentric viewpoints and hand-object occlusions.

 \paragraph{Impact of Video Duration.} We analyze task-level grounding performance of GPT-5 across video duration bins, as shown in Fig.~\ref{fig:duration_performance}.
-The dataset is predominantly concentrated in the 30–150s range (Fig.~\ref{fig:video_duration}), where T-Acc remains relatively stable between 0.864 and 0.890, indicating that task completion is primarily governed by the model’s ability to reason from language and visual context, rather than by video length.
-In contrast, both temporal and spatial grounding exhibit consistent degradation as duration increases: T-m\_tIoU peaks at 0.422 (60–90 s) and falls to 0.217 for videos exceeding 210 s, while T-m\_vIoU drops from 0.324 (30–60 s) to 0.178 (over 210 s).
-This progressive decline reveal that current MLLMs struggle to maintain accurate spatio-temporal alignment over extended sequences, especially under sparse semantic cues and long-range dependencies in prolonged egocentric tasks.
+Although the dataset spans varying time horizons, T-Acc remains exceptionally high and stable, notably peaking at 0.964 for videos exceeding 210 seconds.
+This indicates that GPT-5 possesses robust long-term semantic reasoning capabilities and can accurately determine task fulfillment regardless of temporal scale.
+In contrast, both temporal and spatial grounding exhibit a consistent and significant degradation as duration increases.
+Specifically, T-m\_tIoU falls from 0.636 in short clips to 0.162 in long sequences, while T-m\_vIoU collapses from 0.159 to a mere 0.029.
+This contrast reveals a significant gap between understanding a task and precisely grounding it over time.
+The sharp decline in spatial precision underscores the challenge of maintaining accurate alignment in long sequences due to accumulated perceptual errors and tracking drift.